Rolv-Apneseth/lib_game_detector/README.md

 ## Currently supported game sources

 - Steam
   - Non-Steam games added as shortcuts are also supported.
-Make sure to restart Steam at least once for new shortcuts to be detected
+Just make sure to launch newly added shortcuts through Steam at at least once for them to be detected correctly (some files need to be generated).
 - Heroic Games Launcher (Legendary, Nile, GOG, and manually added games)
 - Lutris
 - Bottles